AadarshDevi/CISC191/Week2/TaskA/CalculateSalary.md

         nEntries = search.length;
     }
 ```
-i.
-With setting the new values, it also updates `nEntries` to the new length of `search`.
+- With setting the new values, it also updates `nEntries` to the new length of `search`.